langchain-ai/langchain/docs/use_cases/question_answering.md

 - [Utilities for working with Documents](/modules/utils/how_to_guides.rst): Guides on how to use several of the utilities which will prove helpful for this task, including Text Splitters (for splitting up long documents) and Embeddings & Vectorstores (useful for the above Vector DB example).
 - [CombineDocuments Chains](/modules/indexes/combine_docs.md): A conceptual overview of specific types of chains by which you can accomplish this task.

+## End-to-end examples

+For examples to this done in an end-to-end manner, please see the following resources:

+- [Semantic search over a group chat with Sources Notebook](question_answering/semantic-search-over-chat.ipynb): A notebook that semantically searches over a group chat conversation.